-Sr No Areas to be examined Observati on /Finding 1 If the Corporation has been selected for disinvestment, a complete status report in terms of valuation of Assets (including intangible assets and land) and Liabilities (including committed and general reserves) maybe examined including the mode and present stage of disinvestment process.
-Company about any plan of direct dis ernment of India has not intimated the sinvestment.
-Further, on a review of the Board of Directors, we have not come stments being made.
-2 Please report whether there are any cases of waiver / write off of debts / loans / interest etc., if yes, the reasons there for and the amount involved. tt Company any waiver of debt is accounted, only with the approval of Competent Authority in line with the Delegation of Authority.
+Sr No Areas to be examined Observatio n /Finding 1 If the Corporation has been selected for disinvestment, a complete status report in terms of valuation of Assets (including intangible assets and land) and Liabilities (including committed and general reserves) maybe examined including the mode and present stage of disinvestment process.
+We have been informed that the Government of India has not intimated the Company about any plan of direct disinvestment.
+Further, on a review of the minutes of the Audit Committee and Board of Directors, we have not come across discussions related to disinvestments being made.
+2 Please report whether there are any cases of waiver / write off of debts / loans / interest etc., if yes, the reasons there for and the amount involved.
+There are no significant cases of waiver of debts.
+As per the process of the Company any waiver of debt is accounted, only with the approval of Competent Authority in line with the Delegation of Authority.
 Interest on delayed payments is waived from Customers on merit of each case by approving authority.
 The Company has written off ₹ 6,838 during the year.
 3 Whether proper records are maintained for inventories lying with third parties and assets received as gift from Government or other authorities. b.
-During the year the Company has not received any assets as gifts from Government or other authorities.
-4 A report on age-wise analysis of pending The age-wise analysis of pending leg al / arbitration cases are as under: legal / arbitration cases including the reasons for pendency and existence / Year No of pending cases effectiveness of a monitoring mechanism 2015 221 for expenditure on all legal cases (foreign 2012- 2014 1,913 and local) may be given.
-2009-2011 1,186 2005-2008 684 Prior to 2005 676 Total 4,680 The above does not include pendi indirect tax matters. ng legal cases concerning direct and Reasons of pendency: The cases are pending due to various reasons like adjournments so either of the parties, pre-occupation of courts due to heavy backlog o transfer / retirement of the arbitrators, delay in compliance of arb directions, etc. Monitoring mechanism for expenditure for all legal cases: There exists a monitoring system for expenditure on legal cases.
-At to us there are no legal or arbitration matters pending outside Indi Chai CVK & Associates tered Accountants Registration No. 101745W Cha G. M. Kapadia & Co I rtered Accountants n Registration No. : 104767W A. K. Pradhan en Ashar
+During the year the Company has not received any assets as gifts from 4 A report on age-wise analysis of pending The age-wise analysis of pending lega I / arbitration cases are as under: legal / arbitration cases including the reasons for pendency and existence / effectiveness of a monitoring mechanism Year No of pending cases 2015 221 for expenditure on all legal cases (foreign 2012- 2014 1,913 and local) may be given.
+2009-2011 1,186 2005-2008 684 Prior to 2005 676 Total 4,680 The above does not include pending indirect tax matters. g legal cases concerning direct and Reasons of pendency: The cases are pending due to various reasons like adjournments sought by either of the parties, pre-occupation of courts due to heavy backlog of cases, transfer / retirement of the arbitrators, delay in compliance of arbitrators directions, etc. Monitoring mechanism for expenditure for all legal cases: There exists a monitoring system for expenditure on legal cases.
+As informed to us there are no legal or arbitration matters pending outside India.

+For CVK & Associates

+Chartered Accountants

+Firm Registration No. 101745W